Semiparametric Identification and Fisher Information: Literature Review

 \section{Literature Review}

 The identification problem has a long history in economics; see the seminal studies by Koopmans (1949), Hurwicz (1950), Koopmans and Reirsol (1950), Fisher (1966) and Rothenberg (1971).
 Bekker and Wansbeek (2001) and Dufour and Liang (2014) provide more recent contributions as well as a survey of existing results in parametric settings.
 Chamberlain (1986) shows that a positive semiparametric Fisher information is necessary for regular estimation in semiparametric models.
 Under the explicit assumption of nonparametric identification, Van der Vaart (1991) shows the equivalence between a positive semiparametric information and a differentiability condition that is necessary for regular estimation.
 He briefly discusses an \textquotedblleft intuitive\textquotedblright\ local identification condition, but does not recognize that this condition may be neither sufficient for identification, as shown in Chen et al. (2014), nor necessary, as shown in Sargan (1983).
 Bickel et al. (1998, Chapter 6) and Ishwaran (1999) present impossibility results on regularity in some exponential and uniform mixture models.
 Newey (1990) provide further impossibility theorems.
-The results on identification, the generalized Fisher information and its implications for identification and rates of convergence are complementary to the results provided in the papers above.